OPEN WIDE THE BLACK BOX OF ARTIFICIAL INTELLIGENCE

-A school teacher for 15 years, Marie Martin has experimented with the introduction of digital technology in general and robotics in her classroom practices.
+As a school teacher for 15 years, Marie Martin has experimented with the introduction of digital technology in general and robotics in her classroom practices.
 Currently, she acts as a digital pedagogical advisor for the Essonne department and she is also following the master 2 in “Sciences of learning” at the Interdisciplinary Research Center of Paris.
 She joined Learning Robots this year in order to put her experience at the service of the development of educational tools for elementary schools.

 Research, pedagogy, education

 Very soon to graduate as a general engineer from CESI and specialized in robotics and entrepreneurial sciences, Guilhem de Montbrun is responsible for opening up the higher education market to the product.
 Being in contact with schools and universities, it aims to continue the development of the product in accordance with the needs of higher education

 Learning Robots’ mission is to demonstrate to all audiences how artificial intelligence and neural networks work: from initiation to manipulation, from elementary school to vocational training and high school programming.